So... What's a Cabbageworm?

-B.t. and pyrethrins are natural solutions that can be used to help control the cabbageworm.
+B.t. and pyrethrins are helpful solutions that can be used to help control the cabbageworm.
 B.t.
 (Bacillus thuringiensis) is a safe method of eliminating your garden or field of cabbageworms without environmental concerns or harm to wildlife and beneficial insects.
 Insecticides containing pyrethrins can also be an effective method of controlling the cabbageworm.

 B.t. kills cabbageworms, thereby preventing further damage.
-When the worm ingests the B.t., it works as a gut rot poison that makes the worm stop feeding.
+When the worm ingests the B.t., it works to make the worm stop feeding.
 The cabbageworm will stop feeding immediately and die within days of malnutrition.
 B.t. usually comes in a dust or concentrate and kills a variety of caterpillars and worms, including the destructive cabbageworm.
 It will not harm beneficial insects, children, pets or wildlife.

 Carefully read and follow all directions on the product's label.
 It is recommended with any pesticide to test plants for sensitivity to the product.
 Spray a small section of the plant in an inconspicuous area and wait 24 hours before full coverage.

 B.t. is generally applied when it is a cooler time of day, preferably later in the afternoon or early in the evening since the product breaks down in sunlight and heat.

 When applying pyrethrins to infected plants, carefully read and follow all directions on the product labeling for safe application.
 Do not spray plants in the peak of the day or when temperatures exceed 90°F